konecnyjakub/mytester/README.md

 mytester:
     folder: %wwwDir%/tests
 ```
 .
 The extension needs just one paramater folder which tells it where to look for your test cases.
-But do not forgot to include files with their definitions, the extension cannot do it itself at the moment.

 More examples
 -------------